SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Their type is only inferred at the point that they are evaluated by the compiler.

-To convert from one number type to another, you initialize a new number of the desired type with the existing value, like this:
+To convert from one number type to another, you initialize a new number of the desired type with the existing value:

 .. testcode:: typeConversion